CrimsonW23/cits3006/LabQuiz1/README.md

 # RickMalware

+## Note for GitHub: Only use these files on your own machines.
+Using these files without consent of the victim is ILLEGAL.
 ### For a better GUI, I've uploaded this project to my GitHub at https://github.com/CrimsonW23/cits3006/tree/main/LabQuiz1

 ## How to run